What is Mastitis?

 - Swollen lymph nodes under the arm of the affected breast

 Due to the similarities between mastitis and inflammatory breast cancer it is important to closely monitor symptoms.

 If the symptoms of mastitis are not resolved within five weeks, a full medical investigation to rule out breast cancer should be initiated.

 Does Mastitis increase the risk for breast cancer?

 Other Related conditions

-Importantly, ‘mastitis’ is a general term for breast infection.
+Importantly, ‘mastitis’ is, in fact, a general term for breast infection.
 However, there are a variety of other terms that are associated with the presence of inflammation, discharge and tissue damage of the breast.

 - Duct ectasia